Just because testicular cancer is one of the less common cancers, doesn't mean we should pay no attention to it.

-While nearly all men survive testicular cancer, if the cancer has spread, survival for five years or more can reduce to 65%.
+Checking your testicles for early signs of cancer can help improve survival rates though early diagnosis.
+And while nearly all men survive testicular cancer, if the cancer has spread, survival for five years or more can reduce to 65%.

 Spotting the disease before it becomes advanced could help a patient avoid chemotherapy, preserve fertility and even save a life.
+Here's what you need to know about signs and symptoms, how to check for lumps, and the best time to do it.

 Testicular cancer signs and symptoms